Customer-centricity: what is it and what does it even mean to be customer-centric?

 Immediately the question arises whether customer-centricity then just becomes hard strategy.
 Well, yes and no. You need to plan, organize, educate, measure, etc. But you also need a customer-centric “mindset” across the organization.
 Some call it a culture but anthropologists don’t like that and what’s a corporate culture anyway?

 Some call it “empathy” but that’s really a human trait that certainly helps being customer-centric.
 A strategic mind-set driven by a plan and deployed by “empathic” employees who simple care, can we call it that?
 Well, call it whatever you like but you need to have and nurture and even reward it.
-You need people and marketing, despite all the data-driven focus, is still a very human and emotional given.
+You need people and marketing – despite all the data-driven marketing focus we now have with big data, analytics, artificial intelligence, marketing automation, customer data platforms, etc. – is still a very human and emotional given.

 Another important point is prioritization.
 You can be the most friendly, empathic and customer-focused person in the world but this is business and you just don’t have the rationale to NOT prioritize.
 You don’t need to be everywhere at the same time and with equal effort.
 After all, resources are not endless.
 But you do want to get at least the basics right across your entire organization and processes.

 In other words: customer-centricity is also about how you work.
 And guess what: things work better when they are connected in function of specific business goals that will only be reached when the people involved take center stage: the buyer in marketing, the employee in the adoption of some internal IT system (usability),etc.